drodz11/colors-of-ozu/pages/about.md

   * [ImageJ](https://imagej.nih.gov/ij/)
     * [ImagePlot macro](http://lab.softwarestudies.com/p/imageplot.html) developed by the [Software Studies Initiative](http://lab.softwarestudies.com/)

 These tools are all free and open-source.
-FFmpeg perhaps carries the steeper learning curve in that its use requires familiarity with the command-line and knowledge of FFmpeg structure and syntax.
+FFmpeg perhaps carries the steeper learning curve in that its use requires familiarity with the command-line and knowledge of FFmpeg command structure and syntax.
 Alternatively, ImageJ, a GUI-based image analysis application developed by the National Institute of Health, has a multitude of functionalities, options, and settings which may not be immediately intuitive to novice users.
 Information and resources related to using these tools can be found in the "Resources & Learning Tools" section at the bottom of this page.

 #### _Extracting a series of stills or "slices" from a digital video file_
 As described by both Sample and Ferguson, one way of beginning the process of visually analyzing a motion-picture is convert the time-based media into a series of still images that can be more malleably manipulated by image analysis software.
 A number of methods exist for performing this task.
 As Ferguson describes, the Export feature built into the Quicktime Media Player (native to Mac OSX) can accomplish this in a fairly straightforward way.
 Similarly, Mark Sample's ["Sample Reality"](https://www.samplereality.com/) blog provides helpful [step-by-step instructions](https://www.samplereality.com/2017/11/15/image-analysis/) for the same procedure using the VLC media player.